 ACRF has supported cancer research at the Centenary Institute by providing two grants, totalling AUD$ 7.5 M, for the establishment of the ACRF Centenary Cancer Research Centre and purchase of cutting-edge research equipment and technology.

-Image of A/Prof Holst courtesy of the Centenary Institute.
+Image: Assistant Professor Holst, Image courtesy of the Centenary Institute.